-Analyze data using appropriate diagnostic tools to develop alternative solutions, and determine a recommendation for the given management problem.
+Analyze data from all six functional areas of organization management using appropriate diagnostic tools to develop alternative solutions, and determine a recommendation for the given management problem.

-Demonstrate effective communication skills through written and oral presentations.
+Demonstrate effective client communication skills through written and oral presentations.

-Apply relationship management skills in working with external clients, supervisory faculty, internal stakeholders and others.
+Apply teamwork and relationship management skills in working with external clients, supervisory faculty, your consulting team, and other stakeholders.

 BUSA 4950 is offered as a part of the following programs:

 Interested in being notified about future offerings of BUSA 4950 - Business Consulting Projects for Part-time Studies?

 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.